-- a) Parking structures generally shall be accessed by motor vehicles from a Local Street, Secondary Street or Laneway and should be located in the middle of a block where possible, behind other uses fronting the street. - b) Parking structures on a street shall generally contain active uses on the ground floor and the entire façade shall be designed to appear as fenestrated buildings, with a regular articulation of openings and materials that are consistent in type and quality with those of surrounding buildings. - c) Auto entrances to above-grade or underground parking structures on public streets shall be integrated into the design of the building. - d) Pedestrian entrances to parking structures shall be clearly identified and well lit.
+- a) Parking structures should generally be accessed by motor vehicles from a Local Street, Secondary Street or Laneway and should be located in the middle of a block where possible, behind other uses fronting the street. - b) Parking structures on a street shall generally contain active uses on the ground floor subject to technical considerations and the entire façade shall be designed to appear as fenestrated buildings, with a regular articulation of openings and materials that are consistent in type and quality with those of surrounding buildings. - c) Vehicular entrances to above-grade or underground parking structures on public streets shall be integrated into the design of the building. - d) Pedestrian entrances to parking structures shall be clearly identified and well lit.